Watering Bonsai

-Forget about how you water other house plants.
-Bonsai are different, but not difficult.
-Bonsai have small, confined root systems and need to be watered more frequently than a regular houseplant.
+Forget how you water most houseplants.
+Bonsai are different, but they do not have to be difficult.
+Because bonsai are grown in shallow pots with confined root systems and fast-draining soil, they often need to be checked more frequently than typical indoor plants.

-Learning to gauge the water needs of your tree is one of the most important skills you'll develop as a bonsai gardener.
+Learning how to judge your tree’s moisture needs is one of the most important skills you will develop as a bonsai grower.

 How often should I water my bonsai?